NekuSoul/ShopsOnly/README.md

 ## Changelog

+### v3.0.2

+* Fix bug causing all shops to only offer common items.
+* Minor adjustment to fix rare shops appearing being a tiny bit too often.

 ### v3.0.1

-* Compatibility with Survivors of the Void for real this time
+* Compatibility with Survivors of the Void for real this time.

 ### v3.0.0

-* Compatibility with Survivors of the Void
+* Compatibility with Survivors of the Void.

 ### v2.0.0

-* Compatibility with R2API 3.0.13
+* Compatibility with R2API 3.0.13.

 ### v1.0.0

-* Compatibility with R2API 3.0.11
+* Compatibility with R2API 3.0.11.
 * Rename artifact to Artifact of Options.
 * Slightly tweak artifact icon.